elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Opensearch to v2.8.0, chart v2.13.0 and Opensearch Dashboard to v2.8.0, chart v2.11.0
 - Upgrade chart `fluentd` to version `5.8.2`, app version `1.16.1`.
 - Upgrade chart `fluentd-elasticsearch` to version `13.10.0`, app version `4.3.9`.
+- Updated harbor chart to `v1.12.2` which upgraded harbor to `v2.8.2`
+  - Dropped support for chartmuseum
+  - Default login page is now OIDC, for local login refer to path `<url>/account/sign-in`